Assistant Director / Clinical Director

 Erin Moran is a Registered Mental Health Counseling Intern and the Group Coordinator.
 She received her Bachelor’s degree in Marketing from the State University of New York at New Paltz, and her Master of Science in Clinical Mental Health Counseling from the University of North Florida, where she completed her counseling internship.
 Her clinical interests include self-esteem, anxiety, mindfulness-based practices, assertiveness, LGBTQ concerns, and substance-abuse rehabilitation.
 She has a strong interest in both individual and group therapy.
 She utilizes a person-centered, cognitive-behavioral, and interpersonal processing approach in work with clients.
 In her free time, she enjoys being in nature, practicing yoga, spending time with her family and friends, and spending time with her dog.

-Liza Provenzano is a licensed mental health counselor, and her interests include working with trauma, substance abuse, depression, and LGBT issues.
+Liza Provenzano is the internship training coordinator and a licensed mental health counselor.
+Her interests include working with trauma, substance abuse, depression, and LGBT issues.
 She received her Bachelor of Science in Psychology from Jacksonville University and a Master of Education in Counselor Education from the University of North Florida.
 Liza has work experience with case management, crisis intervention, domestic violence, and community mental health.
 In her free time, Liza enjoys hosting parties for friends and family, exploring new places, and trying new restaurants.

 Dina Ricco, Ph.D., ATR